Licensing

 Understand how systemprompt.io licensing works: the core is BSL-1.1, the template is MIT and fully yours.

 The systemprompt.io core is licensed under the Business Source License 1.1 (BSL-1.1).
 The template you download and customize is MIT licensed—it's yours.
-This is an open-core model: you can view, modify, and self-host the code, but there are restrictions on competing with systemprompt.io directly.
+This is an open-core model: you can view, modify, and self-host the code for evaluation purposes, but production use requires a commercial license.

 TL;DR: